Are email blasts not working for you?

 Email blasts are single emails that are sent to the entire mailing list.
 They usually are not personalized or targeted to suit subscriber preferences, and are sent to everyone on the list irrespective of their location or time zone.

-Email campaigns, on the other hand, are emails currently sent to specific segments.
+Email campaigns are sent to specific segments.
 They are personalized and targeted and have more of an impact.
 They’re also location and time-zone sensitive, making them more relevant to the mailing list.

 Email blasts might be an excellent way to communicate with a broad audience with little effort, but an unsegmented email is an email of the past.
 Let’s face it; no one is interested in receiving emails that don’t reflect their choices or preference.
 Due to this, e-blasts can be too irrelevant to most of your email list, and they could mark your email as spam or unsubscribe.
 All of which spells lousy email metrics for your brand.
 Marketers have a whole range of advanced tools that can significantly improve their mass email strategy, but there are some problems with traditional email blasts.
 They’re:

 Since these emails are sent to the whole mailing list, they’re almost always unsegmented.
 The subscribers are not segmented based on standard variables, and their preferences are overlooked.
 An unsegmented email results in sending an email that has no value to most subscribers.

 Since email blasts are unsegmented, they automatically become untargeted emails.
 That means you’re sending people an email without considering their interests, preferences, their journey with your brand, or their needs.
 Untargeted emails result in higher opt-out rates because people don’t find your emails useful.